You Don't Know Jack (1995 video game): Reception

 Sales of You Don't Know Jack surpassed 250,000 units by May 1996.
 According to market research firm PC Data, it was the 17th-best-selling computer game in the United States that year.

+Mick LaSalle of the San Francisco Chronicle gave the game four stars and described it as "a hip version of Trivial Pursuit on speed."
+Clint Swett of The Sacramento Bee described the game as "a fast-paced, almost seamless trip into the world of game shows", and said "it's the hilarious interplay between the host and contestants that makes Jack memorably entertaining".

 Reviewing the Macintosh version of the original You Don't Know Jack, a Next Generation critic praised the social nature of the game and the witty presentation.
 Calling it "An excellent, hip piece of work", he gave it three out of five stars.
 MacUser named You Don't Know Jack the best strategy game of 1995.
 Less favorably, Ed Lomas of Computer and Video Games found the title enjoyable, also felt the PC game format was unsuitable for an "after-pub game" like You Don't Know Jack: "there aren't going to be many people who will want to bother setting up their PC after a drinking session."
 To Lomas, it also did not help the jokes felt labored, "the kind of humour that will only appeal to 35-year-olds who think Hale and Pace are funny".

 You Don't Know Jack won Computer Gaming World's award for the best "Classics/Puzzles" game of 1995.
 The editors wrote that "it's great fun watching people whiff on answers at parties", and that "anyone who's ever wanted to see game shows skewered will have a ball with this."
 It won Computer Game Review's 1995 "Puzzle Game of the Year" award.
 The editors wrote, "You Don’t Know Jack did more than simply provide a fun way to spend time at the computer.
 It also broke a lot of conventions including the need for flashy graphics to have an exciting game."
 You Don't Know Jack also received Computer Game Review's "Best Voiceover Work of the Year" prize.

 In 1996, Computer Gaming World declared You Don't Know Jack the 75th-best computer game ever released.